mastercomfig/mastercomfig/README.md

 If you have your own `autoexec.cfg` already, rename it to `custom.cfg`.

 Finally, go to Team Fortress 2 properties again and click the `set launch options...` button.
-Copy and paste `-novid -nojoy -nosteamcontroller -noff -nohltv -softparticlesdefaultoff -reuse -swapcores` into the box and click ok.
+Copy and paste `-novid -nojoy -nosteamcontroller -noff -softparticlesdefaultoff -reuse` into the box and click ok.
 More information on launch options can be found [here](https://github.com/mastercoms/tf2cfg/wiki/Launch-Options).

 Having issues (like crashes or local servers not working where you can't move or shoot)?
 Check out some [troubleshooting instructions](https://github.com/mastercoms/tf2cfg/wiki/Troubleshooting).